 - Body ache

-If the symptoms of viral infection show no sign of subsiding after a few days, it is always advisable to contact your doctor.
+If the symptoms of viral infection show no signs of subsiding after a few days, it is always advisable to contact your doctor.
 The doctor, in that case, may recommend some blood tests to ascertain which virus is producing the infection.
-Only then can he propose the right course of treatment.
+Only then can the doctor propose the right course of treatment.

-The treatment for child viral infection usually involves management of the symptoms of viral infection.
-The doctor may prescribe ORS and zinc tablets in case of diarrhoea and ibuprofen for relief from pain and high fever.
+The treatment for a child’s viral infection usually involves the management of the symptoms of viral infection.
+The doctor may prescribe ORS and zinc tablets, in case of diarrhoea and ibuprofen for relief from pain and high fever.
 If the child has a cough and cold, the doctor may advise cough syrup and nasal drops.

 However, viruses can be prevented in the first place by proper vaccination.
-They can be treated by antiviral drugs also.
-But usually, the best treatment for viral infection is proper rest, intake of sufficient fluids and to allow the infection to run its natural course.
+They can be treated by antiviral drugs as well.
+But usually, the best treatment for a viral infection is adequate rest, intake of sufficient fluids, and allowing the infection to run its natural course.

-Home Remedies to Cure Viral Infection in Your Child
+Home Remedies to Cure a Viral Infection in Your Child

-Some of the home remedies that can prove useful in curing the viral infection in your child can be:
+Some of the home remedies that can prove useful in curing a viral infection in your child are:

 - Make sure that your kid takes in plenty of fluids.
-Drinking water at regular intervals will not only soothe a sore throat but also help prevent dehydration which can result from diarrhoea, vomiting or fever.
+Drinking water at regular intervals will not only soothe a sore throat but also help prevent dehydration, which can be a result of diarrhoea, vomiting, or fever.

-- It is important that your child takes adequate rest.
-This way his immune system may be able to fight the virus
+- It is essential that your child takes adequate rest.
+This way his immune system might be able to fight the virus

-- If the child is experiencing difficulty in consuming solids, try feeding him liquids like clear soups, broths, natural fruit juices instead.
+- If the child is experiencing difficulty in consuming solids, try feeding him liquids like clear soups, broths, natural fruit juices, etc.